 <link> is the best way to go, according to him and Yahoo.

 We embed the Google Font in the head of our

 HTML file using the following code.
 This is the code you get from Google Fonts.

 font-family: 'Amatic SC', cursive;

-It's important to use the name as stated in Google Fonts website.
+It’s essential to use the name as stated on Google Fonts website.

 We then have the following result:

 So important to note when using Google Fonts they tend to load slowly.
 The more you use them, the more load time it will add.